-Health Care Cost Trend Rate 8.00% for fiscal year 2020, decreasing 0.75% each year to fiscal year 2024, then decreasing 0.5% to the ultimate rate of 4.5% in fiscal year 2025
+Health Care Cost Trend Rate Initial rate of 7.5% for fiscal year 2022, grading down to the ultimate trend rate of 4.0% in fiscal year 2075

 Annual Payroll Growth Rate 3.0%

 Disability None assumed

 Age of Spouse[^] Males spouses assumed to be 3 years older than female spouses. ^as defined in the Plan coverage at retirement.
 76% of active employees are assumed to have single plus spouse coverage at retirement.